 Instructor: “If you don’t like what you see, turn it back off…”

-But the flip side to this kidding around, is a wise piece of advice that is often relayed for a true emergency:
+But the flip side to this joke is a wise piece of advice that’s often relayed for a true emergency:

 Never stop flying the plane, no matter what.

-All may seem lost, but you still must fly the plane, even if it’s all the way down to the crash.
+All may seem lost, but you must still fly the plane even if it’s all the way down to the crash.
 Why?
-Because until you hit the ground, you still have some control, and you may be able to minimize impact somehow, even if you don’t have a nice open field to land in.
+Because until you hit the ground, you still have a chance.
+You have some control and may be able to minimize impact somehow even if there’s no open field to land in.

 A prime example is Captain “Sully” Sullenberger’s response on US Airways Flight 1549.
 With both engines out over one of the largest cities on earth and no chance of making it back to the airport, a lesser person might have thrown his hands in the air and thought, why bother?
 But Sully flew the plane.
 He flew it all the way to the point of impact and didn’t lose a single soul.

-Of course, this is about influencing the outcome of what you can control, while letting go of what you can’t.
-And it has been written more eloquently than me in the Serenity Prayer.
+Of course, this is about influencing the outcome of what you can control while letting go of what you can’t.
+It has been written more eloquently than me in the Serenity Prayer.
 But the last line of that prayer is the kicker: having the wisdom to know the difference.
 May we always be able to tell.

-And for all those items outside your control, just turn the landing light off and let go.
+And for all those items outside your control, simply turn the landing light off.